Armenia violated ceasefire 21 times throughout the day | News.az

 Armenia violated ceasefire 21 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 21 times throughout the day in various direction of the front, using large-caliber machine guns, Ministry of Defence of Azerbaijan reports.
+Military units of the armed forces of Armenia violated ceasefire 21 times throughout the day in various direction of the front, using large-caliber machine guns, Ministry of Defence reports.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Taghibeyli, Shikhlar, Novruzlu villages of Aghdam region, Garakhanbayli, Gorgan villages of Fuzuli region, as well as from positions located on nameless hills in Terter and Aghdam regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Yarymja villages of Terter region, Shikhlar, Bash Garvand villages of Aghdam region, Kuropatkino village of Khojavend region, Gobu Dilagharda, Ashaghy Seyidahmadli, Gorgan villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.

 News.Az